A Time for Courage

 Corinthians 13:12 (ESV)

-The filter through which we see God is the physical, spiritual, emotional and conscious person we see staring back at us in the mirror.
-Our perspective of God comes filtered through our own selves.
+This verse says that we see … as if through a mirror.
+We understand truth through our own reflection.
+The filter through which we see God is the physical, spiritual, emotional person we see staring back at us in the mirror.
+Our perspective of God is filtered through our own selves!

 Think about that for a moment….